dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 # Changelog

+## Update 1.2.0
+* Made some changes in the configs-examples files.
+* Fixed a bug in dwains_theme custom_component for icons.yaml file.
+* Fixed bug in scenes page with template not always loading.

 ## Update 1.1.5
 * Whoopsie I forgot some code in the homepage weather button, so people who don't have an outside_temperature defined get a broken installation.
 Fixed this in 1.1.5.